 Acrylic paint is a versatile medium which can be applied as a heavy impasto, or as flat hard-edged color, or even thinned to the consistency of a watercolor wash.
 In our portrait we use stippling and glazing techniques adapted from Renaissance oil painting to produce a similar jewel-like radiance.
 The main advantage in using acrylics is in their quick drying time: minutes as opposed to days.

 Please use our menu at the bottom of the page for a more detailed investigation of the painting techniques used in our acrylic portrait.

 Acrylic Painting Materials

-The materials used for our acrylic portrait of Robert Burns are displayed in our numbered illustration above and described below:
+The materials used for our acrylic portrait of Robert Burns are displayed in our numbered illustration and described below:

 1) The preparatory drawing of Burns done in pencil on paper.

 2) The finished portrait on a stretched canvas.

 3) Acrylic gesso that was used to prime the canvas.
 The stretched canvas is prepared with several coats of acrylic gesso, each sanded smooth before the application of the next, creating a perfect surface for painting.

 4) Tubes of acrylic paint used to create the image.
 These also come in bottles and jars in a wide range of permanent colors.
 Acrylic paint is waterproof, flexible, non yellowing and permanent when dry.

 5) A range of brushes used to apply the paint.
 All the fine details of our portrait were painted using sizes 1, 0 and 00 sable brushes.
 A craft knife with a curved blade was also used to scrape back and repair any mistakes in painting.